November 14, 2019

 It is a known fact that the cost of treatment in the US is among the highest in the world.
 As a result, most people, including foreign students who go to the US for higher studies, rely on health insurance to meet the treatment cost in case of any medical emergency or otherwise.
 In fact, it is mandatory for all international students to have insurance cover for them to be allowed to attend class.

 a.
-Better Co-insurance alternative – Most university sponsored student health insurance plans cover 80% (as co-insurance) of the cost of treatment while the student has to pay the remaining 20% from his or her own pocket.
+Better Co-insurance alternative – Most university-sponsored student health insurance plans cover 80% (as co-insurance) of the cost of treatment while the student has to pay the remaining 20% from his or her own pocket.
 However private health insurance plans such as Student Cover’s SC Elite plan offer 90% co-insurance coverage.
-Therefore, many students prefer SC Elite over their university sponsored health insurance plans.
+Therefore, many students prefer SC Elite over their university-sponsored health insurance plans.

 d.
-Lower Out-of-pocket maximum – The out-of-pocket maximum puts a cap on the amount that an insured person has to pay out of his or her pocket in a plan period as deductibles, co-pay and co-insurance.
+Lower Out-of-pocket maximum – The out-of-pocket maximum puts a cap on the amount that an insured person has to pay out of his or her pocket in a plan period as deductibles, co-pays, and co-insurance.
 Once that cap is reached, the health insurance plan bears 100% of the health cost.
+For example, the out-of-pocket maximum for Student Cover Elite is $3,000 for PPO (Preferred Provider Organization) hospitals.
+It means that a student will not have to pay more than $ 3,000 once that limit is reached irrespective of treatment cost.

 Certain students whose higher education in the US is sponsored by a sponsoring agency may have their health insurance covered by a student plan already purchased by it on behalf of the student.
-Such students need not get themselves enrolled in the university/college sponsored plan as it would be an unnecessary expenditure.
+Such students need not get themselves enrolled in the university/college-sponsored plan as it would be an unnecessary expenditure.

-If any of the parents or spouse of the student is already employed in the US, and if their employer sponsored plan provides coverage for the ward or spouse, then one can opt out of the university/college sponsored health insurance plan.
+If any of the parents or spouse of the student is already employed in the US, and if their employer-sponsored plan provides coverage for the ward or spouse, then one can opt out of the university/college-sponsored health insurance plan.

 Disclaimer: The content of the following article is based on the personal research of the writer.
 Readers are advised to exercise discretion.
 Student Cover will not be liable for any wrongful interpretation of the content of this article.